lesdyman/angular-currency-converter/README.md

 # AngularCurrencyCalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2 as a pet project using open API from [National Bank of Ukraine](https://bank.gov.ua/NBU_Exchange/exchange?json).

+##Project uses following technologies:
+- Angular 18.2.2
+- Angular Material
+- CSS3

+## How to use:
+- The interface is quite simple.
+Just select the currency to convert and the currency you want to receive and write down an amount in fild bellow.
+There shall be result in another fild;
+- Conversion works in both directions, so it doesn't matter which side is the source of the currency and which is the result;

+# Angular instructions:

 ## Development server